jerosanchezz/MyBudgets/README.md

-# MyBudgets - Budgets Tracker
+# MyBudgets Tracker

 MyBudgets is a simple budgets tracking application.

 # Contact Me

-If you have any questions or suggestions about iBudgets, do not hesitate to contact me.
+If you have any questions or suggestions about my app, do not hesitate to contact me.

 Email: fxiaoding@gmail.com